Skip to main content

 Extracting oil and gas will intensify the impact of climate change.
 There are companies who have submitted planning applications to use what we see as "small-scale fracking" to extract oil and gas.
 Little is known of the potential risks of this activity.
 We ask the government to close what we feel is a loophole to help protect communities from harm.
 We believe not doing so could slow the essential transition towards clean, renewable energy.

-This Government is committed to ending new onshore oil and gas licensing in England.
-We are aware of local concerns around low volume hydraulic fracturing and are keeping regulation under review.
+We are committed to ending fracking for good.
+We are aware of local concerns regarding low volume hydraulic fracturing and are keeping this policy under internal review.

 Read the response in full